gompdf/gompdf/examples/user_report/README.md

 - The example uses inline CSS rather than external Tailwind CSS to ensure proper rendering
 - Table-based layouts are used for certain sections to ensure compatibility with PDF rendering
 - CSS variables provide a consistent color scheme throughout the document
-- The PDF is configured for A4 size with 15-point margins
+- The example configures US Letter size with 36-point (0.5in) margins

 ## Customization